Rajarshi Shahu Maharaj of Kolhapur, a very popular social reformer and Chhatrapati of the state Kolhapur in the 19th century.

 Shahu Maharaj had created law, according to it, it forbade untouchability in public places.
 He provided shelter to the wandering tribes.

-In the year 1918, the traditionally functional twelve-caste (Bara-Balutedar) method in each village was stopped in every region.
+In the year 1918, the traditionally functional twelve-caste (Bara-Balutedar) system.
+Shahuji stopped this method in every region.

 He set up big markets for industrial development.
 Shahu Maharaj established India’s famous Jaggery market in Kolhapur in the year 1895.